 If you feel confused, you're not alone.
-In 2011, the Job Accommodation Network (JAN), a free consulting service funded by the U.S. Department of Labor's Office of Disability Employment Policy, fielded over 45,000 inquiries, mostly related to job accommodations and the ADA, according to Linda Carter Batiste, Principal Consultant with JAN.
+In 2011, the Job Accommodation Network (JAN), a free consulting service funded by the U.S. Department of Labor's Office of Disability Employment Policy, fielded over 50,000 inquiries, mostly related to job accommodations and the ADA, according to Linda Carter Batiste, Principal Consultant with JAN.

-"One of the accommodations that consistently

-confuses JAN's employer customers is leave time," Batiste said.
+"One of the accommodations that consistently confuses JAN's employer customers is leave time," Batiste said.

-According to Batiste, the most common questions typically fall under the following topics:
+Batiste said the most common questions typically fall under the following topics:

-- How much leave must be provided? - How often must leave be given? - How does the ADA intersect with other laws such as the Family and Medical Leave Act? - What factors can be considered when determining whether leave poses an undue hardship?
+- How much leave must be provided? - How often must leave be given? - How does the ADA intersect with other laws such as the federal Family and Medical Leave Act (FMLA)? - What factors can be considered when determining whether leave poses an undue hardship?

 "Unfortunately, there are no clear-cut answers to most of these questions," Batiste said.
 "Although JAN provides employers with available guidance and discusses other possible accommodations that might enable an employee to work rather than take leave, there remains a need for additional guidance on leave as an accommodation."
-This paper fills the void Ms. Baptiste identifies.
+This paper filled the void Ms. Baptiste identified, and the EEOC's Leave Guidance offers further clarification.